TUe-excellent-buildings/BSO-toolbox/readme.md

 All in Windows 10:

 * Include the folder with neccessary dll's in the windows PATH:
-C:\Program Files\CodeBlocks\MinGW\bin.
+C:\Program Files\CodeBlocks\MinGW\bin
 This can be done by:
 Win-X, search, type “env”, and choose “Edit the system environment variables”; Click the “Environment Variables…” button;
 Under the “System Variables” section (the lower half), find the row with “Path” in the first column, and click edit, and add the location.

+* Move the executable file, now in:
+D:\BSO111\bin\Debug
-* Move the executable file, now in D:\BSO111\bin\Debug, to the appropiate execution working directory as indicated above, i.e. for the unit tests in:
+to the appropiate execution working directory as indicated above, i.e. for the unit tests in:
-D:\toolbox\BSO-toolbox-v.1.1.1\unit_tests.
+D:\BSO111\unit_tests
+and for the example:
+D:\BSO111\example

 * Run the executable in a console.